penx/eslint-config-sonar/README.md

 #### Property names should not be duplicated within a class or object literal
 `no-dupe-keys`

+#### Related "if/else if" statements and "cases" in a "switch" should not have the same condition

+`sonarjs/no-identical-conditions`

 #### Results of "in" and "instanceof" should be negated rather than operands
 `no-unsafe-negation`